Cassidy-Gasteiger/Best-Buy-Case/README.md

 ## Findings

-An initial exploratory analysis revealed the intermittency of our data, in addition to a few features we imputed or engineered:
+An initial exploratory analysis revealed the intermittency of our data, in addition to a few features we imputed or engineered: \n
--Missing values: Imputed missing values as 0, since the unit did not sell on those days -Trend and seasonality: Sales are much higher on Fridays, Saturdays, and Sundays than other days of the week.
+-Missing values: Imputed missing values as 0, since the unit did not sell on those days \n -Trend and seasonality: Sales are much higher on Fridays, Saturdays, and Sundays than other days of the week.
 They are also higher on holidays.
-Sales show clear seasonality trends, peaking in December.
+Sales show clear seasonality trends, peaking in December \n
--We engineered some additional features, including Global Supply Chain Pressure Index, an inflation index, day of the week, and holiday.
+-We engineered some additional features, including Global Supply Chain Pressure Index, an inflation index, day of the week, and holiday \n

 ## Conclusions